HyperSprite/basic-stateless-starter/readme.md

 #### Things to remember about npm link that are most likely to cause issues.

 * Link will overwrite real packages of the same name.
+* Linked modules live in your NPM global and act a lot like a global mostly.
-* Make sure to remember to run `npm run build` after editing your source, or the `dst` folder will be out of date.
+* Make sure to remember to run `npm run build` after editing your source or continue running `npm run build:dev`, or the `dst` folder will be out of date.
+* If you are running `npm run build:dev`, keep an eye on the output, if you have a failed build, your dst will not be updated.
 * If you run npm `install` or `update` on your working app and you still need your link, you will need to rerun the link command.
 Here's an example of a script you could use to link multiple local packages after an install.

 package.json